Take greater control of your company’s financial fitness by employing smart approaches to lowering the cost of your small business insurance.

-For example, many small businesses are eligible for discounts simply by virtue of their particular industry or organizational affiliation, while others may be able to take advantage of discounts because of the recent addition of a special training program or security measure.
-It may sound obvious, but you won’t know unless you ask, so make sure you’re exploring any and all opportunities for special discounts and packaged offers.
+For example, many small businesses are eligible for discounts simply by virtue of their particular industry or organizational affiliation.
+Others may be able to take advantage of discounts because of the recent addition of a special training program or security measure.
+It may sound obvious, but you won’t know unless you ask.
+So make sure you’re exploring any and all opportunities for special discounts and packaged offers.

 Trim Unneeded Coverage

-Most small businesses are required to carry general liability insurance, but what other kinds of coverage are you paying for that may be unnecessary?
+Most small businesses are required to carry general liability insurance.
+What other kinds of coverage are you paying for that may be unnecessary?
 Review your current insurance policy’s terms to flag any redundancies in benefits.
 If there are redundancies and overlap, there’s a strong chance you’re paying more money than required without receiving any tangible added benefit.

-For example, a small IT firm with a team comprised mainly of remote freelancers may not need options such as professional liability insurance or umbrella coverage for a brick-and-mortar property, but may have more specialized needs, such as cyber insurance.
+For example, a small IT firm with a team comprised mainly of remote freelancers may not need several options.
+Such as professional liability insurance or umbrella coverage for a brick-and-mortar property.
+However, they may have more specialized needs, such as cyber insurance.

 No one has a better understanding of your business than you.
 Make sure your insurance policy reflects your company’s unique needs, and don’t pay for what you don’t need.

 It can be frustrating and time-consuming to do the necessary legwork and research to ensure that you’re getting the best insurance rates.
 You may pay dearly if you don’t explore all of the options at your disposal.
 A general best practice is to shop around.
 Talk to multiple brokers or apply through a marketplace.